duythang/plugplay-arduino-mqtt/README.md

-# Arduino Client for MQTT
+# Arduino Client for MQTT PlugPlay

-This library provides a client for doing simple publish/subscribe messaging with a server that supports MQTT.
+This library provides a client for doing simple publish/subscribe messaging with MQTT PlugPlay.

+This library is derived almost entirely from the great work done here: https://github.com/knolleary/pubsubclient

 ## Examples

 The library comes with a number of example sketches.
-See File > Examples > PubSubClient within the Arduino application.
+See File > Examples > PlugPlayMQTT within the Arduino application.

-Full API documentation is available here: http://pubsubclient.knolleary.net

 ## Limitations